MdEhsanulHaqueKanan/MdEhsanulHaqueKanan/README.md

 A complete, end-to-end AI application that combines a high-accuracy machine learning backend with a modern, interactive React frontend.
 This project demonstrates the full product lifecycle: from data engineering and model training to building a headless API and deploying a decoupled, full-stack system to the cloud.

 #### Key Achievements & Results:
-*   **High-Accuracy ML Model (92.7% Accuracy):** Developed a multi-class classification model to predict a processor's function, with performance lifted by **2.6%** through systematic hyperparameter tuning.
+*   **Custom-Trained Classification Model (92.7% Accuracy):** Engineered the complete pipeline from data engineering and feature selection to training and hyperparameter tuning a multi-class classification model, lifting final performance by **2.6%**.
 *   **Full-Stack Decoupled Architecture:** Architected and deployed a modular system with a **Flask API containerized on Render** and a **React/TypeScript frontend on Vercel**.

 #### Tech Stack: